DRMacIver/structureshrink/README.rst

 structureshrink is a program and library that attempts to find structure in a file and uses it to produce smaller examples of the same sort of file.

-It considers an example smaller if it contains strictly fewer bytes.
+It considers an example smaller if it contains strictly fewer bytes, or if it has the same number of bytes but is lexicographically smaller treated as a sequence of unsigned 8 bit integers (currently structureshrink only does a small amount to shrink with regards to the latter)

 Multishrinking
 --------------